dewbror/breakanoid/README.txt

 Breakanoid is an open source, 2D game written in C99 using vulkan 1.0 and SDL3.

+This is technically not a game yet, I'm still working on setting up vulkan.

 How to build with cmake
 -----------------------

+You must have the vulkan SDK installed.
-Run the clone_deps.bat/.sh script to clone dependencies into project directory.
-You must also have the vulkan SDK installed.
+Run the clone_deps.bat/.sh script from the project root to clone dependencies into project directory.

 Build release ("-O3 -DNDEBUG") cmake -DCMAKE_BUILD_TYPE=Release -S . -B build_release